beautyscribbles/pianly/README.md

 Installing the programs necessary to view this project is pretty simple!

 We'll be using [`npm`](https://www.npmjs.com/get-npm) to install Vue and Vue-CLI.
 First clone this repo, then navigate to the root and [install Vue](https://vuejs.org/v2/guide/installation.html) by executing this command:
-`puppr$ npm install vue`
+`pianly$ npm install vue`

 Once that has finished, [install Vue-CLI](https://cli.vuejs.org/guide/installation.html) with this command:
-`puppr$ npm install -g @vue/cli`
+`pianly$ npm install -g @vue/cli`

-In case there are any missing dependencies, please execute `puppr$ npm install` to get them.
+In case there are any missing dependencies, please execute `pianly$ npm install` to get them.
 If there's an error, it should return the specific command you need to enter.

-Once this is all done you're ready to run **PuppR**!
-Still in the root of this directory, simply execute `puppr$ npm run serve` and give it a few seconds to get started.
+Once this is all done you're ready to run **Pianly**!
+Still in the root of this directory, simply execute `pianly$ npm run serve` and give it a few seconds to get started.
 Once it's up, you can open your web browser and enter `localhost:8080`.
 This will allow you to try out **PuppR**!

 When you are finished simply go back to your terminal and hit `ctrl + c` to quit the program.